GeoWebCache/geowebcache/documentation/en/user/source/development/index.rst

 This is the current prerequisites:

- * Java 7 (`Oracle JDK <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`__ or `OpenJDK <http://openjdk.java.net>`__ )
+ * Java 8 (`OpenJDK <http://openjdk.java.net>`__ linux, `OpenJDK Temurin 8 <https://adoptium.net/?variant=openjdk8&jvmVariant=hotspot>` windows and macOS installers)
  * `Maven <http://maven.apache.org/>`_
  * `Git <http://git-scm.com>`_

-Please make sure you use **Java 7** to compile to ensure that we don't accidentally use new features only available in Java 8.
+Please make sure you use **Java 8** to compile to ensure that we don't accidentally use new features only available in Java 11.

-You are encouraged to join the `GeoWebCache Developers mailing list <https://lists.sourceforge.net/lists/listinfo/geowebcache-devel>`_ to discuss your work.
+You are encouraged to join the `GeoWebCache Developers mailing list <https://lists.sourceforge.net/lists/listinfo/geowebcache-devel>`__ to discuss your work.
 It is always a good idea to ask whether anyone else has already solved the same problem.

 Setting Up